-There are direct trains that run from Inverness and Glasgow, which go to the northernmost part of the mainland, and from there, you can take a ferry and bus to the Isle of Skye.
+Direct trains run from Inverness and Glasgow, which go to the northernmost part of the mainland, and from there, you can take a ferry and bus to the Isle of Skye.
 However, public transportation runs infrequently, making getting around the island extremely difficult once you are there.

 If you don’t have a car, one of the best options to visit the best of the Isle is the “Skye Scenic Tour.”
 They offer both group and private tours.
-An experienced guide shows you the most fabulous places and makes sure you enjoy the best Isle of Skye offers.
+An experienced guide shows you the most fabulous places and ensures you enjoy the best Isle of Skye offers.

 When is the best time to visit?

-Let us provide you with a few tips for adjusting to the climate, so you are well prepared for the land of Isle of Skye.
-We believe that there is no such thing as bad weather, just a wrong choice of clothing.
+Let us provide a few tips for adjusting to the climate, so you are well-prepared for the land of the Isle of Skye.
+We believe there is no such thing as bad weather, just a wrong choice of clothing.